chef-boneyard/chef-web-docs-2016/chef_master/source/knife.rst

    * - :doc:`knife_common_options`
      - There are many options that are available for all |knife| sub-commands.

+.. note:: The |knife| executable cannot be run as a daemon.

 |knife| includes the following sub-commands:

 .. list-table::